 For event analysis purposes, more valuable information is attained about generators and their response to System events pre- and post-contingency through DDR data versus SER or FR records.
 SER data of the opening of the primary generator output interrupting devices (e.g. synchronizing breaker) may not reliably indicate the actual time that a generator tripped; for instance, when it trips on reverse power after loss of its prime mover (e.g. combustion or steam turbine).
-As a result, this standard requires DDR data.
-Refer to Rationale for Requirement R5 for more details.
+As a result, this standard only requires DDR data.

-Since there may be multiple owners of equipment that comprise a BES bus, the notification required in Requirement R1, Part 1.2 is necessary to ensure all owners of "directly connected" BES Elements are notified.
-For the purposes of this standard, "directly connected" BES elements are BES elements connected at the same voltage level within the same physical location sharing a common ground grid with the BES bus identified under Attachment 1.
-Transformers that have a low-side operating voltage of less than 100kV are excluded.
+Since there may be multiple owners of equipment that comprise a BES bus, the notification required in Requirement R1, Part 1.2 is necessary to ensure all owners are notified.
 The following examples are provided to clarify notification requirement.

 The straight and ring bus configurations shown in Figures 1 and 2 respectively, are the simplest BES bus configurations.
 Transmission Owner A owns the identified BES bus, including physical bus(es) as well as all three circuit breakers.
-Circuit breakers 1, 2 and 3 are BES Elements that are directly connected to the identified BES bus.
 The Transmission Owner A records SER/FR data for all three circuit breakers.
 In these cases, Transmission Owner A is not required to send notification to Transmission Owner B.